-The Extended Services office at Columbia State is responsible for coordinating course offerings and services at the College's centers and sites, in evening services, and at temporary instructional sites.
-The office also coordinates the delivery of distance education courses and works with employers, students, and faculty in providing cooperative education opportunities and K-12 educational outreach programs as described below.
+The Extended Campuses and Programs office at Columbia State is responsible for coordinating course offerings and services at the College's extended campuses and temporary instructional sites.
+The office also works with employers, students, and faculty in providing cooperative education opportunities and K-12 educational outreach programs.